OffchainLabs/arbitrum-classic/docs/Rollup_basics.md

 Suppose you’re a developer who has written a dapp for the Ethereum platform.
 Arbitrum interoperates with Ethereum, so you can launch your dapp on an Arbitrum Rollup chain and get better speed and scalability.

 You’re starting with a dapp—or you’re planning to develop one—that’s made up of some contracts written in Solidity, along with a browser-based front end.
 Here’s how to use Arbitrum with your dapp.
-Arbitrum supports dynamic launching of contracts on deployed chains using Ethereum's CREATE and CREATE2 opcodes, so you can either launch a new Rollup chain for your dapp or deploy it to an existing one.
+Arbitrum supports dynamic launching of contracts on deployed chains just as in Ethereum by sending transactions to address zero or by using the CREATE and CREATE2 opcodes.
+Arbitrum is fully compatible with standard build tools (e.g. Truffle, Buidler).
+You can either launch your dApp on a new Rollup or deploy it to an existing one.
 Here, we describe the process for launching a new chain.

 First, you’ll want to identify an initial set of validators for your chain.
 We’ll talk later about how you might choose validators, and why people might want to validate a chain.
 Of course, validators will be able to come and go at will once the chain is going.

-When you’re ready to launch your chain, you send an Ethereum message to the EthBridge—the component that connects Arbitrum to Ethereum—telling it to launch your chain on Arbitrum Rollup, and identifying the contract’s initial validators.
+When you’re ready to launch your chain, you send an Ethereum transaction to the EthBridge—the component that connects Arbitrum to Ethereum—telling it to launch your chain on Arbitrum Rollup, and identifying the contract’s initial validators.
 The EthBridge will start an Ethereum contract to manage your chain, and some parameters will be recorded on the main Ethereum chain.

-# TODO identify initial validators?

 Your Rollup chain is now up and running on Arbitrum.
 You can deploy contracts to it, by sending the same transaction that you would send to Ethereum if you wanted to deploy there.
 Users of your dapp can launch your existing front-end interface in their browsers.
 The front end will automatically interact with the running chain using Arbitrum’s front-end plug-ins for web3, ethers, or go-ethereum.